What Is Shea Butter?

 In addition to its moisturizing properties, shea butter may also be able to improve the appearance of aging skin due to its nonsaponifiable components or components that aren’t able to be disrupted by the soap making process.
 A study published in the Journal Phytotherapy Research determined that the nonsaponifiable components of avocado and soybean oils may stimulate the synthesis of collagen and elastin fibers, which reverses the degenerative skin changes seen with aging.
 Thus, the nonsaponifiable components of shea butter are thought to have similar properties in improving the signs of aging.
 This, along with the antioxidant properties that the vitamin E in shea butter provides, helps to mitigate the visible appearance of aging skin.

 Shea butter is also used in many hair care products such as conditioners, leave-in treatment and styling products.
-Shea butter may help to strengthen the hair and improves shine and moisture.
+Shea butter may help to strengthen the hair and improve shine and moisture.
 In higher concentration formulations shea butter can be a great ingredient to help hydrate and style curls and drier hair types.

 As Healthline discussed in their article, shea butter also has a mild SPF of about 3-4.
 While this is not enough for shea butter to be used sun protection by itself it is an added protective benefit of the ingredient.